codingdrips1on1/GoBuyEncryption/README.md

 ## Usage

-To use the CMS Signer, you need to include the Composer autoload file and instantiate the `CMSSigner` class:
+To use the CMS Signer, you need to include the Composer autoload file and start invoking class members with the instance `$gobuy`  class name is `GoBuyEncryption` incase you prefer a different class object name.
+The class constructor takes no argument.

 ```php